brucek/trolly/README.md

 ## Workflow

+* `npm run build` - Build a production version of the library
 * `npm run lint` - Lint the source and unit tests
-* `npm run build` - Build a production version of the library
-* `npm run postbuild` - Build a development version of the library
+* `npm run clean` - Remove the coverage report and the *dist* folder
 * `npm run test:browser` - Runs the unit tests with karma and Chrome
+* `npm run test:chrome` - Runs the unit tests with karma and Chrome
+* `npm run test:firefox` - Runs the unit tests with karma and Firefox
+* `npm run test:firefox` - Runs the unit tests with karma and Internet Explorer
+* `npm run test:legacy` - Runs the unit tests with karma and Internet Explorer 9.0
 * `npm run karma:server` - Runs the unit tests with karma and PhantomJS
 * `npm run karma:watch` - Runs the unit tests with karma tests and continuously run the unit tests as you make changes to the source and test files themselves
 * `npm run mocha:browser` - Runs the unit tests together with the spec runner ( open port 8080 in the browser)